Derpythederp/3.007-DTI-Cube/README.md

 - [x] Button handler button
 - [x] WS2812B control
 - [x] Connectivity with other ESP boards using ESPNow and packet structure
+- [ ] Convert all prototype 3's local functions to remote function in prototype 4, i.e it takes from RemoteData instead
 - [ ] Multiprocessing
   - [ ] Core 0 pinned to poll for incoming network packets and process them by changing cube colour
   - [ ] Core 1 pinned to interrupt on slider and button changes, and process them and send them as outgoing packets